justinwiley/notes/structuring-machine-learning-projects.md

 ## Comparing with Humans

-- easily understandable metric for comparision
+- easily understandable metric for comparison
-- often after surpasing human performance, progress on the algorithm slows down to the [Bayes optimal error](https://en.wikipedia.org/wiki/Bayes_error_rate), i.e. the best theoretical performance
+- often after surpassing human performance, progress on the algorithm slows down to the [Bayes optimal error](https://en.wikipedia.org/wiki/Bayes_error_rate), i.e. the best theoretical performance
 - one reason: people are really good at a lot of tasks
 - another reason: humans can label data if performance <= human performance, but can't after
     - humans also can't easily judge [bias and variance](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff) for super-human performance